 It may not be enough to merely serve what is on your regular menu.
 He suggests special dishes that are specific to the game location.
 “You need to build a game-day menu.
 Like the famous television Super Bowl commercials, make the food memorable."

-“But at the same time,” advises Fash, “recognize that people aren’t at a Super Bowl party generally to have big meals.
+“But at the same time,” continues Fash, “recognize that people aren’t at a Super Bowl party generally to have big meals.
 They want fun food frequently.
 Offer appetizer specials every hour and focus on sharing platters.
 What is important is that you get people engaged and that you activate their experience.”

 Appetizers and beverages are a natural fit with friends and fun.
 Create shareable appetizers that offer a variety of tastes and textures which - "and this is key," adds Fash - "allows a restaurant to customize for the game and will encourage multiple orders."